fernandovv23-sys/financial-performance-budget-analysis/README.md

 * Variance % calculated using weighted totals (total actual vs total budget)
 * MoM growth calculated with lag functions

+* Data was generated and modeled for analysis using SQL and aggregated to monthly grain for dashboarding.

 **Tools \& Skills**